Dsilva019/EDA-of-Major-Outages/README.md

-&emsp;&emsp;&emsp;The bar plot below presents the count of outages that occurred in each U.S state.
-One interesting note is that the California seems to have a significantly higher count outages compared to the rest of the states, even though it is not the biggest state by land area.
+&emsp;&emsp;&emsp;The bar plot below presents the count of outages that occurred in each U.S. state.
+One interesting note is that California seems to have a significantly higher count outage compared to the rest of the states, even though it is not the biggest state by land area.

 <iframe src="assets/num_outages.html" width=800 height=600 frameBorder=0></iframe>